White House Official Who Reportedly Mocked 'Dying' John McCain Is Out Of A Job

 And following the comment, other sources reportedly said the White House was instead more incensed that the remark had leaked at all rather than being upset about the insensitive comment itself.

-The White House has not disputed the remark Sadler reportedly made, only issuing a statement shortly after that, "We respect Senator McCain's service to our nation and he and his family are in our prayers during this difficult time."
+The White House has not disputed the remark Sadler reportedly made, only issuing a statement shortly afterward: "We respect Senator McCain's service to our nation and he and his family are in our prayers during this difficult time."

 McCain, 81, was the 2012 GOP nominee for president and is currently being treated for a form of brain cancer that is frequently deadly.

 Trump and McCain have long had a rocky relationship.
-In 2015, then-candidate Trump dismissed McCain's time as a prisoner of war, saying he was only considered a war hero "because he was captured," adding that "I like people who weren't captured."
+In 2015, then-candidate Trump dismissed McCain's time as a prisoner of war, saying he was considered a war hero only "because he was captured," adding that "I like people who weren't captured."
 Trump received multiple deferments to avoid the draft during the Vietnam War.

 And Trump has also blamed McCain for the failure last year to repeal the Affordable Care Act after the Arizona senator returned to cast the decisive vote that defeated a GOP alternative health care bill.